rperryng/dotfiles/windows.md

 ```

 VBS scripts can't be pinned to the taskbar (nor can their shortcuts), but
 `wscript.exe` can.
-Make a shortcut that invokes the VBS script via `wscript`:
+Make a shortcut that invokes the VBS script via `wscript`,
+and then pin _that_ shortcut to the taskbar:

 ```
+# "Target" for shortcut:
 C:\Windows\System32\wscript.exe "<PATH_TO_VBS_SCRIPT>"
 ```